zy26/LTMGSCA/README.md

+# Update
+We have received lots of comments and updated our package thoroughly.
+Please visit the new [website](https://github.com/clwan/LTMGSCA) (https://github.com/clwan/LTMGSCA).
 # LTMGSCA
 This repository contains the R codes which could reproduce the results of "LTMG: A statistical model of transcriptional regulatory states in single cell RNA-Seq data" by Changlin Wan, Wennan Chang, Yu Zhang, Fenil Shah, Sha Cao, Melissa L. Fishel, Qin Ma, and Chi Zhang.

 LTMGSCA is a left truncated mixture Gaussian (LTMG) model-based single cell RNA-seq analysis pipeline that can accurately infer the modality and distribution of individual gene’s expression profile in scRNA-seq data, while decrease the impact from dropout and low expression value.
 Enabled by LTMG, a differential expression test and a gene co-regulation module identification method, namely LTMG-DGE and LTMG-GCR, are further developed and incorporated within the framework.